xak2000/nomad/website/source/guides/operating-a-job/failure-handling-strategies/reschedule.html.md

   running the task.
 ---

-# Reschedule Stanza
+# Reschedule Block

 Tasks can sometimes fail due to network, CPU or memory issues on the node running the task.
 In such situations, Nomad can reschedule the task on another node.
-The [`reschedule` stanza][reschedule] can be used to configure how Nomad should try placing failed tasks on another node in the cluster.
+The [`reschedule` block][reschedule] can be used to configure how Nomad should try placing failed tasks on another node in the cluster.
 Reschedule attempts have a delay between each attempt, and the delay can be configured to increase between each rescheduling attempt according to a configurable `delay_function`.
-See the [`reschedule` stanza][reschedule] for more information.
+See the [`reschedule` block][reschedule] for more information.

 Service jobs are configured by default to have unlimited reschedule attempts.
-We recommend using the reschedule stanza to ensure that failed tasks are automatically reattempted on another node without needing operator intervention.
+We recommend using the reschedule block to ensure that failed tasks are automatically reattempted on another node without needing operator intervention.

 # Example
 The following CLI example shows job and allocation statuses for a task being rescheduled by Nomad.